Posts Tagged ‘MPLS’

 It is a good feeling to be at Timico.

-If your company is deploying multi-site VPNs you need to consider using a L2TP Private Wide Area Network.
+If your company is deploying multi-site broadband VPNs you need to consider using a L2TP Private Wide Area Network.
 A PWAN employs Virtual Route Forwarding to offer complete security over a shared MPLS backbone.

 The beauty of this approach is that you don’t need expensive MPLS connections – an ADSL line will do which can be a very cost effective way of providing security to remote sites.